seanpowell/docs/source/API_Reference/Web_API/Statistics/statistics_advanced.md

          <td>country</td>
          <td>No</td>
          <td>
             Get stats for each region/state for the given country.
-Only *US* (UnitedStates) and *CA* (Canada) is supported at this time.
-Country code is twoletter characters based on [ISO 3166-1alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
+Only *US* (United States) and *CA* (Canada) is supported at this time.
+Country code is two letter characters based on [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
             <p>This parameter is only used for when *data\_type=geo*</p>
          </td>
       </tr>